sagittarius-a-star/andromeda-nakama/README.md

 When the Docker instance starts, it will create a `./nakama/data/modules/` folder in the repo directory and mount it in the Docker instance.

-LUA scripts can be added to the `./nakama/data/modules/` to be made available to the server.
+LUA scripts can be added to the `./nakama/data/modules/` folder to be made available to the server.

 ## Stopping the Stack